TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 The heat was getting to me.
 I helplessly spun a story that made no sense, uttering seemingly meaningless names like Seattle, Korea, Washington DC… I wasn’t getting anywhere.
 “Berlim, Alemanha,” I finally told her.

-A puzzled look crossed her face.
+She looked puzzled.
 Then, she turned to her gang and declared, “São Paulo.”

 “São Paulo, Brazil?”
-I repeated, incredulously.
+I repeated incredulously.

-The girl cocked her head at her minions, as if to say, “See what I told you?”
+The girl cocked her head at her minions as if to say, “See what I told you?”

 Where did the bossy girl learn about Asian Brazilians?
 How did lives in opposite corners of the Lusophonic world connect?

 Televisão?”
 I asked her.
-It only confused her more, and seemed to make her cling to her conviction that I was a Brazilian with the cognitive skills of a two-year-old.
+It only confused her more and seemed to make her cling to her conviction that I was a Brazilian with the cognitive skills of a two-year-old.

 My nape prickled in the harsh sun.
 I decided to abandon my plans and turned around.
 That’s when I realized five little boys had been quietly following me.
 It hurt when I smiled — that’s how sunburned I was getting.